SvenGronauer/phoenix-drone-simulation/README.md

 # Training Policies

-To train an agent with the TRPO algorithm call:
+To train an agent with the PPO algorithm call:
 ```
-$ python -m phoenix_drone_simulation.train --alg trpo --env DroneHoverBulletEnv-v0
+$ python -m phoenix_drone_simulation.train --alg ppo --env DroneHoverBulletEnv-v0
 ```

 This works with basically every environment that is compatible with the OpenAI